 Finally, if you are interested in career or executive counseling, psychotherapy or psychoanalysis feel free to call me at: 301.656.9650.

-Please note: In this era of COVID-19, I am providing online psychotherapy, psychoanalysis, clinical consultation, supervision, and executive and career counseling.
-If this interests you, feel free to give me a call:301.656.9650.
+Please note: I am providing online psychotherapy, psychoanalysis, clinical consultation, supervision, and executive and career counseling.
+I am eager to return to the office as soon as it feels safe to do so.
+If you’d like to explore working together, feel free to give me a call:301.656.9650.